swarnasree23/hey-first/README.md

 # my-first-repo
-Trying to learn Git and GitHub
+Trying to learn Git and GitHub hello world